 HEI Challenges in the International Student Market – Part (1)

-The world has witnessed an exponential growth in science and technology in the past 20 years, information is getting transferred in real-time, which means with just a click of a button, from virtually anywhere.
+The world has witnessed an exponential growth in science and technology in the past 20 years and information is getting transferred in real-time with just a click of a button from virtually anywhere.
 This growth has accelerated social development and increased the human thirst for knowledge.
-University education has become a priority for those who want to have wider access to information and enhance their career prospects, as the labour market is constantly striving to reduce the unemployability rates in line with the growth of qualities needed to fulfil a certain job.
+University education has become a priority for those who want to have wider access to information and enhance their career prospects as the labour market is constantly striving to reduce unemployability rates in line with the growth of skills needed to fulfil a certain job.
 This has pushed people, especially those in developing countries, to go for higher education degrees especially.

 International students who come to study in the UK have one of the highest satisfaction levels in the world throughout their studying journey.
 They acquire a great degree and unique skill sets that distinguish them in a competitive job market in their respective home countries.
 On the other hand, some choose to seek employment abroad (at the destination of study) and this is one of the main constraints that the UK HEI is failing to provide, while other international students study at destinations that offer a more complete package.

 Why HEI fails to satisfy student postgraduate needs?